Japanese Public Key Infrastructure (JPKI)

 - Email Subject

-- Enter "Inquiry about PF Operator System, etc. (Name of operator / organization)"
+- Enter "Inquiry about platform operator System (Name of Business / Organization)"

 - Body of the mail